 Sports physician Marcus persuades his unstable brother David to come with him and train for a bicycle race across the Rocky Mountains.
-He doesn't tell him that he has a brain aneurysm which...
+Marcus doesn't tell David that he has a brain aneurysm...

 See full summary »